How to Use a Shock Collar Correctly

 Now, let’s dumb this argument down even further.
 Without being too anthropomorphic, dogs have roughly the intellectual cognition of a 2-3 year old child.
 When humans use shock collars, choke chains and/or pinch collars on their dogs or kick, poke, punch, alpha role, force, dominance down, smack or yell at their dog, science shows that cortisol levels spike and stress ensues.
 The negative consequences induced by stress are all avoidable.

 If you are trying to prove a point to a 2 year old baby or are trying to show a friend, family member or colleague how to behave or to learn to do something, would you perfunctorily punch them in the face, kick them in the ribs, choke them, slam them on the ground or stair at them evilly while looming over them?
 If you said yes to this question you are likely reading this from prison and that is where you belong.
 There is a reason this crude, uncivilized, abusive style of dog “training” or teaching is not accepted in our society and why we also do not teach our children or any adults to behave in this fashion.
 The same reason why these methods are condemned and not sanctioned by any educated ethologist or dog trainer.
-What is encouraged is the preferred method and industry standard for teaching animals, positive reinforcement, and the least intrusive, most humane treatment of teaching possible.
+What is encouraged is the preferred method and industry standard for teaching animals, force-free positive reinforcement, and the least intrusive, most humane treatment of teaching possible.
 Expediency, frustration, dog sports, proofing and finishing stages and not understanding or knowing how to train a dog are not reasons for abuse, or to stress or harm an animal.

 Your innocent, loving, loyal, sentient being, best friend deserves nothing but the best.
 Just as your children are taught, by the least intrusive, least abusive, most pleasurable way of learning possible, so do your pets.
 At some organizations such as the Humane Society of Greater Miami it is obvious the blind are leading the blind.
 Here are some more analogies for really thick headed curmudgeons: (If you say yes to any of these questions, do not pass GO and proceed directly to jail.)

-- If your 2-3 year child was deathly afraid of water and couldn’t swim, would you get them to stop crying, shaking and protesting and teach them to love the water by picking them up and throwing them in the deep end of the pool, lake or the ocean?
+- If your 2-3 year toddler was deathly afraid of water and couldn’t swim, would you get them to stop crying, shaking and protesting and teach them to love the water by picking them up and throwing them in the deep end of the pool, lake or the ocean?

 - If your 2- 3 year old daughter was scared of the dark and even more terrified of bats, would leaving her alone in a cave with bats flying everywhere cure her of this fear?

-- If your child didn’t understand the answer to your question or god forbid answered incorrectly, would holding them down on the ground forcefully, looming over them starring into their eyes confrontationally, being aggressive, poking, punching or yelling at them make them understand any quicker?
+- If your toddler didn’t understand the answer to your question or god forbid answered incorrectly, would holding them down on the ground forcefully, looming over them starring into their eyes confrontationally, being aggressive, poking, punching or yelling at them make them understand any quicker?
 Who is the fool here?

 If you answered yes to any of these, you need some serious help.
 Imbibe on all of those examples.
 All of these scenarios are proven to cause cortisol levels to spike to very high levels.
 Levels at which shut down occurs and where operant conditioning does not occur!
 If someone pulled out a shotgun and held it to your head and then asked you if you would like your favorite food or tried to teach you a new theory or trick how do you think you would react or perform? (before or after you wet your pants).
 As previously mentioned, stress is bad for the mind, body and soul.

 So even though the answer is clear, it’s not about what dog training method is most effective or achieves the quickest results (as dog sport enthusiasts love to point out).
-Even though I strongly believe that positive reinforcement not only achieves the fastest, long term results in the most humane, effective and efficient way possible, I would still NOT abuse my dog for any reason!
+Even though I strongly believe that forece-free positive reinforcement not only achieves the fastest, long term results in the most humane, effective and efficient way possible, I would still NOT abuse my dog for any reason!
 I would still want them to learn at their own pace and as comfortable as possible, not on your time or to win a dog sport competition.

 Scientists try to be as objective and unanthropomorphic as possible but making these analogies to your children portrays an important and nice visual that makes everything seem so crystal clear.